merzlab/QUICK-docs/docs/source/known-issues.rst

  scf.f90:(.text+0x3eb7): undefined reference to `dgemm_'

-If you encounter this linking error in cuda compilation, you are most likeley to have compiled QUICK cpu or mpi version and trying to compile the cuda version without running
+If you encounter this linking error in cuda compilation, you are most likeley to have compiled QUICK serial or mpi version and trying to compile the cuda version without running
 *make clean* in between.
 Note that cuda version uses CUBLAS which is provided within src folder and does not use BLAS.
 The latter is only used in CPU and MPI versions.